 Viola is developing the screenplay for Tough Guys and negotiating the deal for a major motion picture.

 Viola is the owner “Sensei” of Allegheny Shotokan Karate, the gold standard for martial arts in Western PA (celebrating its 50-year anniversary in 2019).
 The family-owned and operated dojo is blessed with 3 generations of Violas who carry on the legacy.
-In 2011, Viola’s research and documentation of martial arts was honored with a permanent exhibit installed at the Western PA Sports Museum and Senator John Heinz History Center.
-The display recognized Viola Sr. as the co-creator of the sport of Mixed Martial Arts a decade before the UFC (the showcase is located next to the Franco Harris “Immaculate Reception”).
+In 2011, Viola Jr. began his work as an MMA historian.
+His research lead him to establish the website www.godfathermma.com.
+Soon after, he and his cousin began working n the book Godfather of MMA.
+His extensive documentation of the mixed martial arts (particularly 1979-1983) earned permanent exhibit installed at the Western PA Sports Museum and Senator John Heinz History Center.
+The display solidifies and recognizes his father, Viola Sr., as the co-creator of the sport of Mixed Martial Arts a decade before the UFC (the showcase is adjacent to the Franco Harris “Immaculate Reception” display).

 Currently, Viola has made it his mission to KICK Parkinson’s disease—literally.
 After he lost his Grandmother to complications from the disease, he created a mobile 1-mile “kick-a-thon” in conjunction with the former State Senator Sean Logan’s PIND (Pittsburgh Institute for Neurodegenerative Diseases) 5K.
 In all, over the past three years, the PIND 5K event has raised over $1 million dollars through appropriations, grants and sponsors — 100% of the funds are earmarked for experimental testing and research in hopes of finding the cure in Pittsburgh.
 In 2018 Viola’s daughter Gabby was diagnosed with Indeterminate bowel disease, and in 2019 the two are planning advocacy efforts at the Capital to lobby for improvements to our healthcare system.

-In 2016, he co-authored Go Ask Your Dad, an inspirational book about fatherhood which debuted on the Amazon best-sellers list.
+In 2016, he co-authored Go Ask Your Dad, with his friend Dom Domasky (Motivation Champs) an inspirational book about fatherhood which debuted on the Amazon best-sellers list.